 Optometrists are not medical doctors but are trained in the treatment and management of diabetic eye problems.
 They perform most of the comprehensive, dilated eye exams for people with diabetes in the United States.
 Optometrists educate their patients about preventing and minimizing eye complications caused by diabetes, and routinely work and coordinate with other health care professionals on your diabetes care team.
 Optometrists can be found using this directory from the American Board of Optometry, or this directory from the North Carolina Board of Optometry.

 Diabetes can cause a loss of feeling in your legs and feet.
 This nerve damage means sores or injuries on your feet might be harder for you to notice.
 A podiatrist will check your feet regularly for early identification and treatment of foot problems and will determine your risk for developing diabetes-related foot complications.
-The podiatrist can also provide you with information so you're able to better manage the effects of diabetes on your feet.
-Podiatrists can be found using this directory from the American Podiatric Medical Association or this directory from the North Carolina Foot & Ankle Society.
+The podiatrist can also provide you with information so you’re able to better manage the effects of diabetes on your feet.
+Podiatrists can be found using this directory from the American Podiatric Medical Association.

 Diabetes can sometimes cause symptoms that feel like depression.
 High or low blood sugar may make you feel tired or anxious.
 If you and your doctor rule out physical causes, your doctor may refer you to a mental health specialist such as a psychiatrist, psychologist, licensed clinical social worker, or professional counselor.
 In fact, your doctor may already work with mental health specialists on the diabetes treatment team.
 For more information, see the American Diabetes Association page on Depression.